queenofdowntime/shell-tutorial/windows/exercises/fizzbuzz.md

 [command substitution](http://pubs.opengroup.org/onlinepubs/009695399/utilities/xcu_chap02.html#tag_02_06_03) and maybe a bit more about [if/else statements](https://blog.udemy.com/powershell-if-else/).

 ### Challenge Yourself!
+- Set a default message for when no number is passed to your script.
 - Write a for-loop to run your fizzbuzz against all numbers 1-1000000
   - make sure you also print out which number says what